gebn/uno-product-checker/README.md

 [![Build Status](https://travis-ci.org/gebn/uno-product-checker.svg?branch=master)](https://travis-ci.org/gebn/uno-product-checker)

-This is a simple script that checks which products of a specific type (e.g.
-*Phone & Broadband*) are available on a line, and publishes a message to an SNS topic if this list has changed from a preconfigured "known" set.
+This script checks which products of a specific type (e.g. *Phone & Broadband*) are available on a line, and publishes a message to an SNS topic if this list differs from a preconfigured "known" set.
 It is designed to run in [AWS Lambda](https://aws.amazon.com/lambda/) on an infrequent schedule - please don't use this to bombard Uno.
 Their API caches responses until midnight each day, so there is little point in querying more than once every 24 hours, at an absolute maximum.

 ## Configuration

-Uno's API is hosted in Reading, so eu-west-2 or eu-west-1/eu-central-1 are the best AWS regions from a latency perspective.
+Uno's API is hosted in Reading, so eu-west-2 or eu-west-1/eu-central-1 are the best AWS regions from a latency perspective (however, given the check takes >10 seconds, this is arguably negligible).

 | Parameter | Value                             |
 |-----------|-----------------------------------|